Skip to Main Content

 Placing Salis in the Aegean Scene

 Greek island dining has split into recognisable tiers over the past decade.
 At the leading end, a small number of restaurants operate with the wine infrastructure and kitchen discipline associated with serious urban dining.
 Below that sits a much larger category of competent, pleasant tavernas that serve good food without particular ambition.
-The middle ground, restaurants with genuine sourcing commitment and a credible wine program but without the full formality of a destination tasting-menu format, is where Salis operates, and it is the most useful tier for travellers who want substance without ceremony.
+The middle ground, restaurants with genuine sourcing commitment and a credible wine program but without the full formality of a destination tasting-menu format, is where Salis operates.

 Comparisons elsewhere in the islands are instructive.
 Aktaion in Firostefani and Lycabettus in Oia both occupy Santorini's high end, where caldera views and destination pricing dominate the conversation.
 Almiriki in Mykonos operates in a market defined by volume and celebrity.
 Salis sits in a different register: a harbour setting with demonstrable wine and kitchen credentials, in a city whose food scene is less internationally trafficked than Mykonos or Santorini but arguably more honest about its ingredients.
 On Crete itself, Alibertos represents another entry point to the island's dining options, and Old Mill in Elounda shows how the east of the island approaches the same question of regional identity at table.